-Your brain’s ability to change and grow, to get better, throughout your lifetime is called neuroplasticity.
-(1)
+The brain’s ability to change and grow, to get better throughout life is called neuroplasticity.

 All 36 tips and techniques are based on time-tested results and the latest scientific evidence.

-And we’ve included action steps for every one, so you know what to do to start building a better memory today.
+And we’ve included action items for each tip, so you know exactly which steps to take to start enhancing your memory today.

-The human brain is the most complex entity in the known universe.
+The human brain is the most complex organism known.

-So treat your brain like the powerful machine it is and give it the highest quality fuel.
+So, treat your brain like the powerful organ it is and give it the highest quality fuel.

-Eating the right foods — and avoiding the wrong ones — should be a cornerstone of any long-term strategy for keeping your brain fit for life.
+Eating the right foods — and avoiding the wrong ones — should be a cornerstone of any long-term strategy for keeping your memory sound for life.

-The Mediterranean diet is widely considered the healthiest diet on the planet.
+The Mediterranean diet is widely considered the healthiest diet of all.

-It’s been shown to boost memory and attention and slow the rate of age-related cognitive decline.
-(2)
+Following this eating plan has been shown to boost memory and attention and slow the rate of age-related cognitive decline.

-MIND is an acronym for the Mediterranean-DASH Intervention for Neurodegenerative Delay.
+MIND is an acronym for Mediterranean-DASH Intervention for Neurodegenerative Delay.